-- Additional vaccinations may be required per clinical agency policy - Insurance: Students sustaining injury or requiring health care during clinical or laboratory experiences will be individually responsible for the cost of their health care.
+• Insurance: Students sustaining injury or requiring health care during clinical or laboratory experiences will be individually responsible for the cost of their health care.
 At the discretion of the student, health insurance can be purchased by the individual student through various companies.